 4.1.
-Negotiations may continue between the parties in accordance with the NCC guidelines and regulations pending a final decision by the arbitrator.
+Negotiations may continue between the parties in accordance with the NCC Regulations and Gguidelines and regulations pending a final decision by the Δarbitrator.
 The parties shall keep the NCC informed on the progress of the negotiation.

 5. APPOINTMENT OF ARBITRATOR